 The MSU SHIP is comprehensive and compliant with the Affordable Care Act, ensuring that international Spartans are fully protected in the event of a health care emergency.

-The current health insurance provider for MSU international students is the Blue Care Network, often called simply "BCN".
-You can learn more about the BCN plan on the MSU Human Resources website.
+The current health insurance provider for MSU international students is the Aetna Academic Health Plan, often called simply "AHP".
+You can learn more about the AHP plan on the MSU Human Resources website.

 Most international students will no longer have the option to use health insurance other than MSU’s SHIP.
 A limited number of international students will still have access to apply for a waiver.
 Those groups are as follows: